 -

-Definitely.
-CASA of Rochester/Monroe County could not serve the children of Monroe County without its many dedicated volunteer advocates.
 Courts all over the country depend on their local CASA to help inform the child welfare process.
-Judges implement the CASA program in their jurisdictions and appoint CASA to cases .
+Judges implement the CASA program in their jurisdictions and appoint CASA to cases.
 CASA has been endorsed by the American Bar Association, National Council of Juvenile and Family Court Judges, Office of Juvenile Justice and Delinquency, and the Department of Justice.

-Legislation provides statutory and legislative recognition of CASA, a volunteer based program that, for the past 38 years, has provided substantive advocacy for abused and neglected children in the family courts throughout New York State.
+Legislation provides statutory and legislative recognition of CASA, a volunteer- based program that, since 1981, has provided substantive advocacy for abused and neglected children in family courts throughout New York.
 The legislation codifies Court Rules established in 2006 that set forth the requirements for CASA program certification and Office of Court Administration funding, and define the role of the CASA volunteer in “providing thorough information about the health, safety, well-being and permanency plans of children and their families to the court, the parties and law guardian..."

 -